realslacker/FoxCitiesBackpackers/Bylaws.md

 Beyond that we ask that group members observe the following code of conduct:

-1.	**Be Safe** – Do not endanger yourself or others
+1.	**Be Safe** – Do not endanger yourself or others.
-2.	**Be Responsible** – Your actions affect the group as a whole, and we want to be seen as stewards of the areas we frequent
+2.	**Be Responsible** – Your actions affect the group as a whole, and we want to be seen as stewards of the areas we frequent.
-3.	**Be Respectful and Tolerant** – We expect all group members to treat each other with respect and tolerance, we will not accept denigration, bigotry, racism, or sexism of any type
+3.	**Be Respectful and Tolerant** – We expect all group members to treat each other with respect and tolerance, we will not accept denigration, bigotry, racism, or sexism of any type.
-4.	**Be Courteous** – We have limited trip slots and resources, do not take a spot on a trip "just in case", and especially for beginner trips give members with less experience a chance to sign up for trips and gain experience
+4.	**Be Courteous** – We have limited trip slots and resources.
+Do not take a spot on a trip "just in case".
+This is especially important for beginner trips to give members with less experience a chance to advance.

 ## 3.0 LEADERSHIP <a id="section-3.0"></a>